acc0untz0138/DenpaEx/README.md

 - You can jump to any section in the chart by using the Jump Section button in the Section tab.
 - When saving, the file explorer will automatically open to the folder where the chart should be saved (if it exists).
 - There is a difficulty dropdown to allow you to change which difficulty you are loading or saving without reloading the editor.
+- You can now clear the left or right side of a section seperately when charting, without needing to wipe the entire section.

 ![charter](https://user-images.githubusercontent.com/101066547/222319055-c11f7eb9-e827-4062-a817-61a92a6b0bc9.gif)